Diffusion in the Inverted Triangular Soft Lorentz Gas: Theoretical predictions

 As the wells get closer together or the potential becomes softer, the maxima of the potential decrease, eventually becoming lower than the total energy of the particle ($E = 1/2$).
 This scenario cannot be realized in a repulsive bump system with Fermi-type scatterers by varying only the parameters $w$ and $\sigma$.
 In contrast, the potential well configuration considered here enables access to a broader range of dynamical behaviors through parameter tuning alone.
 We can obtain an approximate condition for this limit by considering the effects of three potential wells arranged in a triangular configuration, resulting in

 This limit is denoted with the upper line in Fig.~\ref{fig:paramspace}.
-This Figure also includes two dashed lines and one dotted line, representing areas of further analysis discussed in Sec.~\ref{sec:results}A.
+This Figure also includes two dashed lines and one dotted line, representing areas of further analysis discussed in Sec.~\ref{sec:results}A. These areas were selected as representative slices through various parameter space structures further discussed in Sec.~\ref{sec:results}B.